will3348/code-journal/README.md

 ##Jan21, 2022 Journal Entry
 ### Basic HTML
 #### basic sections of a document
--header
+- header
--navigation bar
+- navigation bar
--main content
+- main content
--side bar
+- side bar
--footer
+- footer
 #### HTML for structuring content
 To implement such semantic mark up, HTML provides dedicated tags that you can use to represent such sections, for example:
--header: <header>.
+- -header: <header>.
--navigation bar: <nav>.
+- -navigation bar: <nav>.
--main content: <main>, with various content subsections represented by <article>, <section>, and <div> elements.
+- -main content: <main>, with various content subsections represented by <article>, <section>, and <div> elements.
--sidebar: <aside>; often placed inside <main>.
+- -sidebar: <aside>; often placed inside <main>.
--footer: <footer>.
+- -footer: <footer>.
 #### HTML layout elements in more detail
-  -semantic wrappers
+  - -semantic wrappers
-  -Non-semantic wrappers
+  - -Non-semantic wrappers
       span,div
+  ### Font
+  #### font loading strategies
+  - FOUT with Class – Best approach for most situations.
+(This works whether we use a font-hosting company or hosting our own fonts.)
+  - Critical FOFT – Most performant approach.
+(This only works if we host our own fonts.)
+  #### Loading fonts with cloud-hosted fonts
+  - <link rel="stylesheet" href="https://use.typekit.net/your-kit-id.css">

 ## Jan 19,2022 Journal Entry